tf-stuff/things/things/lod bias/lod bias (linux)/readme.md

 ```
 and yes, "%command%" is supposed to be there.<br>
 different values work on different hardware, so you'll just have to experiment with it yourself<br>

+now, go to tf2's properties and disable the steam overlay. this crashes the game on some systems while using libstrangle, so disabling it will mean you have a better chance of having this work.